MicrosoftDocs/customer-insights/ci-docs/audience-insights/measure-builder.md

 1. Go to **Measures** to see the newly created measure in the list.

 # [Business accounts (B-to-B)](#tab/b2b)

+You can create measures on the level of individual accounts (customer measure) or  on the level of all accounts (business measure).

+- Customer measure: Generates output as its own entity.
+Customer measures don't show in the customer profile card.

+- Business measure: Generates output as its own entity and show on the home page of your Customer Insights environment.

 1. Go to **Measures**.